Kristina01111000/WordPressTheme/README.md

 		-> get schedule of topics and add month to title
 	-> get word document from dr w
 		-> needed to fill in all missing text everywhere
-	- courses are going to be powerpoints w/ voice over
 	- score card stuff(added sentence to monthly topics, need info on everything else)

 To do: